Visit Herculaneum, the must-see archaeological site

 Its conservation

-The floors have also been better preserved than in Pompeii, which will give you a precise idea of the volumes of the houses of the time.
+The upper floors have also been better preserved than in Pompeii, enabling us to understand the precise volumes and organization of the houses.

 Its moderate number of visitors